atsukotominaga/music-adaptation/material/expstimuli/audio/README.md

 # selecting stimuli
 - `selected` folder

-Based on the results of the pilot rating (`../prerating/data/summary.Rmd`), we selected 4 stimuli for each type.
+Based on the results of the pilot rating (`../prerating/data/summary.Rmd`) where we asked 3 musicians to rate to what extent each expression was implemented, we selected 4 stimuli for each type.

 - `IOI`: 4 base tempi were randomly selected from the original 16 instances (see details: `IOI/ioi_onset.Rmd`)
 - `combine.R`: based on what were selected (`../prerating/data/selected_1612309984-030221.txt`), create 4 stimuli for eacy type.